-12 Cool Projects to Keep Your House Warm This Winter
+12 DIY Projects to Keep Your House Warm This Winter

 Being cold is not cool.
 Luckily, with our helpful collection of 12 easy projects, you'll have your home ready for winter long before the snow flies.

-It can't be said enough that windows and doors are the two leading culprits for winter heat loss in your home.
-With these caulking tips, you'll be able to keep your home warm and ensure a tight seal around interior trim.
+It can’t be said enough that windows and doors are the two leading culprits for winter heat loss in your home.
+With these caulking tips, you’ll be able to keep your home warm and ensure a tight seal around interior trim.
 And as a result, warm air stays in your home.
-Don't forget to check your external caulk as well and fix any gaps before the snow flies.
+It’ll also help reduce your heating bills.

 For an easy DIY project, place aluminum foil on the wall behind your radiators to reflect heat outwards into the room.
-Be sure your radiators are properly bled to remove any inefficient air gaps which may be preventing your radiators from working to optimum capacity and will keep your house warm.
+Be sure to bleed your radiators to remove any inefficient air gaps which may be preventing your radiators from working to optimum capacity and will keep your house warm.

 If you’re already in the market for a remodel, think about radiant floor heating, whether electric or hydronic.
 Because floor heating has a constant output, you don’t have the large swings (and increased bills) caused by appliances designed to turn off and on again when the temperature drops.

 Anytime you have an opening to the outdoors, you should have weatherstripping to help keep the cold air out and the warm air in.
-And replacing overly compressed, worn or ripped weatherstripping is an easy project that will keep your home warm.
-You can tackle your whole home in a weekend.
+And replacing weatherstripping that’s overly compressed, worn or ripped weatherstripping is an easy project that will keep your home warm.

 Service Your Furnace

-Before the temperature dips too much, it's a good idea to have your furnace serviced, or give it a thorough check yourself, mainly if it is an older model.
-And at the same time, be sure to check and change any dirty air filters to make your furnace run more efficiently, thus directing more warm air to the habitable areas of your home.
+Before the temperature dips too much, it’s a good idea to service your furnace.
+You can do your own furnace maintenance, though you may want to have an HVAC pro check it out for you.
+At the same time, be sure to check and change the furnace filter to make your furnace run more efficiently, thus directing more warm air to the habitable areas of your home.

 While it may not be cost-effective to replace all of your windows, if you still have single-pane windows, it may be time for a change.
 Stronger, warmer and easier to operate, newer, double-paned windows will make a noticeable difference in the winter temperature of your home and will keep your home warm.